VeloxQ: A Fast and Efficient QUBO Solver: Bound functions used in B B methods

 \section{Bound functions used in B\&B methods}

-The remarkably straightforward B\&B method we adopt utilizes the subproblem energy as the primal bound function.
+The simple B\&B method we adopt utilizes the subproblem energy as the primal bound function.
 For an Ising model instance defined by $(J, h)$, given a state $s$ and a subproblem $U \subseteq \{1, \ldots, n\}$, the bound is computed as:

 While this method is efficient when applied to batches of subproblems incrementally, it does not account for the remaining subsets of spins outside $U$.
 This limitation can be addressed by employing alternative bound functions.